-The expected credit loss is generally determined by Aareal Bank using a model-based procedure where, depending on the stage, one- or multi-year parameters are used.
+The expected credit loss is generally determined by Aareal Bank using a model-based procedure where, depending on the stage, oneor multi-year parameters are used.
 The calculation of the expected loss in Stage 1 and of lifetime expected credit loss in Stage 2 is based on the one-year or lifetime probability of default (PD), respectively, the forecast loss given default (LGD), the expected exposure at default (EAD), a discount factor (DF) and the expected contractual term.
 Current and expected country-specific economic conditions such as the GDP, long-term interest rates and unemployment rate are included in the LGD by means of a scenario-weighted market value forecast.
-This probability-weighted scenario mix reflects the uncertainties as to how the Covid-19 pandemic will develop further and supplements our baseline scenario (swoosh) with the addition of divergent developments over an observation period of three years.
+This probability-weighted scenario mix reflects the uncertainties as to how the Covid-19 pandemic will develop further and the potential effects of the war in Ukraine; it supplements our baseline scenario with the addition of divergent developments over an observation period of three years.
 In addition, the economic outlook is taken into consideration implicitly in the estimation of the future development of the borrowers' financial position and performance and the expected property cash flows and, hence, in the probability of default (PD).
+We moved a new LGD model for our commercial property finance portfolio (which complies with new EBA guidelines for rating procedures) into production as at 30 June 2022; this new model also serves as a basis for model-based Stage 1 and Stage 2 loss allowance.
+In addition, Aareal Bank has recognised a management overlay of approximately $\in$ 11 million for all property loans in Stage 1 and Stage 2, in order to account for macro-economic uncertainty affecting economic forecasts to an extraordinary extent, given the impact of the Ukraine war.